NethServer/nethgui/Documentation/UserInterface/Interactions.rst

 * At every step except the first a *Previous* button allows the User to switch back to previous step.
 * Field values are remembered while the User moves forward and backward.
+* Moreover the next step may be dependent on values inserted on the previous one *(branches)*.

 Wizard at intermediate step::